seveas/git-spindle/docs/github.rst

   Gists     4 public, 0 private
   RSA key   ...N0nFw3oW5l (Dennis)

-.. describe:: git hub whois
+.. describe:: git hub whois <user>...

 If you want to see this information about other users, use :command:`git hub whois`::